parameswarrout/Rag-Chatbot/README.md

 # RAG Chatbot Platform

 A production-ready Retrieval-Augmented Generation (RAG) platform for small businesses to deploy custom AI chatbots with their own data.
-Combines hybrid retrieval techniques with intelligent LLM routing based on query complexity and privacy requirements, with comprehensive logging and monitoring for enterprise use.
+Combines hybrid retrieval techniques with configurable LLM provider selection for optimal cost and performance, with comprehensive logging and monitoring for enterprise use.

 ## Features

 - **Multi-Modal Document Ingestion**: Supports PDF, CSV, DOCX, and DOC files with security validation
-- **Intelligent LLM Routing**: Routes queries based on complexity (simple/moderate/complex) and privacy (public/private) requirements
+- **Configurable LLM Provider**: Select the appropriate LLM provider based on your needs (OpenAI, Google Gemini, Groq, Local Ollama)
 - **Hybrid Retrieval System**: Combines semantic search and traditional keyword search for optimal context retrieval
 - **Multi-Provider Support**: Seamlessly integrates with OpenAI, Google Gemini, Groq, and Local Ollama
 - **Semantic Chunking**: Intelligent document chunking for better context retrieval